coq/coq/doc/sphinx/language/gallina-extensions.rst

 Explicit displaying of existential instances for pretty-printing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The command:

-.. cmd:: Set Printing Existential Instances.
+.. opt:: Printing Existential Instances.

-activates the full display of how the context of an existential
+This option (off by default) activates the full display of how the
-variable is instantiated at each of the occurrences of the existential
+context of an existential variable is instantiated at each of the
-variable.

-To deactivate the full display of the instances of existential
+occurrences of the existential variable.
-variables, use

-.. cmd:: Unset Printing Existential Instances.

 Solving existential variables using tactics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~